 Department of Aging and Rehabilitative Services (DARS) supports employment and extended services to Workforce Development Center job seekers by referrals.

-- Linden Resources provides free employment assistance for TANF recipients and persons with disabilities.
+- Melwood provides free employment assistance for TANF recipients and persons with disabilities.

 - National Council on Aging (NCOA) Senior Community Service Employment Program assists low-income, unemployed individuals aged 55+ find work.